jovyllebermudez-old/jejevie-decap/src/posts/sustainable-adventures-exploring-eco-friendly-escapes.md

 ---
-title: "Sustainable Adventures: Exploring Eco-Friendly Escapes"
+title: "Sustainable Adventures: Exploring Eco-Friendly Escapes."
 description: Let's celebrate the magic of nature together!
 This blog is filled with stories, tips, and stunning visuals to fuel your wanderlust.
 author: "-"